BelovDV/gui_lib/README.md

 Screenshots from app (which logic is around 100-200 lines - how to count) are located in `screenshots`

+This library assumes that gui is once created and then does not changed

 ### Building

 Run `make build` to compile, `make run` to start